Rhoda Williams Benham: Awards and honors

 Rhoda Williams Benham won numerous awards for her photography.
 Some of her tree photographs, which were enlarged from black and white negatives, received honorable mention in the Medical Center Personnel's yearly art exhibits.
 Using her photography, Benham put together excellent exhibits that she and her colleagues presented at several annual conventions of the American Medical Association, as well as one convention each of the American Public Health Association, the Society of American Bacteriologists, and the Ninth International Dermatological Congress in Budapest in 1935.
 For their excellence, many of these displays received gold medals or certificates of recognition.

 In Benham’s honor, the Medical Mycological Society of the Americas rewards exceptional contributions to the field of medical mycology with an annual prize.
 For her extensive contributions to medical mycology, and science in general, the fungus Trichophyton benhamiae was named in her honor.

 Legacy

-Benham was able to amass a sizable culture collection throughout the years, which she used not only for her own research and teaching, but also to fulfill the needs of many other researchers at other institutions.
-Through her photography, she has left behind a legacy of photos illustrating patients, fungal cultures (both gross and microscopic), and histologic sections from infected tissues, exhibiting both deep and superficial mycoses.
+Benham amassed a sizable culture collection throughout the years, contributing significantly to the field.
+Her photography illustrates patients, fungal cultures (both gross and microscopic), and histologic sections from infected tissues, exhibiting both deep and superficial mycoses.

 Rhoda Williams Benham's many associates, students, and fellow mycologists throughout the world recognize her significant contributions to the study of pathogenic fungi.
-As a co-founder of the first laboratory for medical mycology research and teaching in the United States with the late Joseph Gardner Hopkins, she is considered a true pioneer in the field.
+As a co-founder of the first laboratory for medical mycology research and teaching in the United States with the late Joseph Gardner Hopkins, she is considered a pioneer in the field.